 The drawing will occur the first week of March.How the Drawing Works

-Successful applicants will then have to apply for their license in the Colorado Limited Big Game draw process.
-Please refer to hunt codes: Elk-EM00902R, EM00903R, EM00904R, EF009L1R and Deer-DM00902R, DM00903R, DM00904R.
-Historically GMU 9 has been an undersubscribed unit, particularly for elk.
-That means that historical odds of drawing a GMU 9 bull or cow license with any choice in the draw have been 100%, since there are licenses leftover after the draw.
-Recent increases in CPW draw applications for buck deer licenses however require applicants to use a LIMITED DRAW FIRST CHOICE to have the best odds of drawing a DM009 license.
-In 2014 all CPW FIRST CHOICE applicants drew 2nd or 3rd second buck licenses but 4th season applicants only had an 87% chance of drawing with a first choice.
-All CPW draw applicants with one or more preference points drew the license.
-If you successfully acquire a Larimer County Special Access Hunting Permit, particularly for buck deer, you are advised to apply for that license in the CPW draw with a FIRST CHOICE to stand the best odds of acquiring the necessary CPW big game hunting license.
-CPW draw statistics are available.
+Buck Deer: Colorado Parks and Wildlife hunt codes DM009O2R, DM009O3R and DM009O3R.
+Recent increases in CPW draw applications for buck deer licenses require applicants to use a LIMITED DRAW FIRST CHOICE to have the best odds of drawing a DM009 license.
+In 2016 all CPW FIRST CHOICE applicants drew 2ndor 3rd second buck licenses (even with no preference points) but 4th season applicants only had a 71% chance of drawing with a first choice and no preference points.
+In 2016 all CPW draw applicants with one or more preference points drew 2nd, 3rd or 4th season licenses.
+Therefore, if you successfully acquire a Larimer County Special Access Hunting Permit for buck deer, you are advised to apply for that hunting license in the CPW draw with a FIRST CHOICE to stand the best odds of acquiring the necessary CPW big game hunting license.